mufidu/batch-processing-kupu/README.md

-# Bonescan Segment Batch Processing
+# Automatic ANT-POST Bone Scan Image Segmentation

 This project provides a tool to preprocess and process medical images of bonescans using Python scripts.
 It includes functionalities for cropping, resizing, enhancing, and segmenting bone images using the BtrflyNet model.